Surrey Six massacre: Legal proceedings

 On 7 October 2013, Helen Lee, a resident of the Balmoral Tower, testified that on afternoon of 19 October 2007 she had been nearly run over in the parking lot by a black BMW 745 sedan carrying three "scary men" wearing hoodies and gloves.
 Under cross-examination from Simon Buck, the defense counsel for Haevischer, Lee admitted: "No, I thought I saw them, but at the time I was overwhelmed and I was scared so I didn’t phone right away".
 Lee testified that she thought the three thuggish "scary men" were about to commit a robbery.
 Speaking through a Korean translator, Lee's friend, Young Mee Kim, also testified that she saw the three "scary men" in the black BMW leave the parking lot of the Balmoral Tower at high speed at about 2: 45 pm.
 Kim testified that not only was the black BMW driving at a high speed, but left the parking lot on the wrong side of the exit ramp.
 Kim further testified that the three men she saw leaving the parking lot were the same men whom Lee had seen arrive.
 The Crown noted that Haevischer owned a black BMW 745, the same type of car that both Lee and Kim testified to seeing in the parking lot of the Balmoral Tower.
-Corporal Greg Foster of the RCMP testified that he saw a black BMW 745 with the license plate of 805 DSL (the license plate of Haevischer's car) driving too fast on the Stanley parkway in the vincity of the Balmoral Tower at about 3 pm on 19 October 2007.
+Corporal Greg Foster of the RCMP testified that he saw a black BMW 745 with the license plate of 805 DSL (the license plate of Haevischer's car) driving too fast on the Stanley parkway in the vicinity of the Balmoral Tower at about 3 pm on 19 October 2007.

 In October 2013, Mike Tammen, the lawyer for Johnston, made much of the fact that a Glock handgun that was one of the murder weapons was not properly secured in the evidence locker room for three days after it was found at the crime scene on 21 October 2007, which he used to allege misconduct by Constable Michuad.
 Tammen argued that the Crown had not called Michaud as a witness was evidence of misconduct as he noted that normally the investigating police officers are called to testify.